SSM-N-8 Regulus: Ships and submarines deployed with Regulus I

 The first launch from a submarine occurred in July 1953 from the deck of USS Tunny, a World War II fleet boat modified to carry Regulus.
 Tunny and her sister boat USS Barbero were the United States's first nuclear deterrent patrol submarines.
 They were joined in 1958 by two purpose-built Regulus submarines, USS Grayback and USS Growler, and, later, by the nuclear-powered USS Halibut.
 Halibut, with its extremely large internal hangar could carry five missiles and was intended to be the prototype of a whole new class of cruise missile firing SSG-N submarines.

 The Navy strategy called for four Regulus missiles to be at sea at any given time.
 Thus, Barbero and Tunny, each of which carried two Regulus missiles, patrolled simultaneously.
 Growler and Grayback, with four missiles each, or Halibut, with five, could patrol alone.
 Operating from Pearl Harbor, Hawaii, the five Regulus submarines made 40 nuclear deterrent patrols in the Northern Pacific Ocean between October 1959 and July 1964, including during the Cuban Missile Crisis of 1962.
 According to the documentary "Regulus: The First Nuclear Missile Submarines" by Nick T. Spark, their primary task in the event of a nuclear exchange would be to eliminate the Soviet naval base at Petropavlovsk-Kamchatsky.
-These deterrent patrols represented the first ever in the history of the submarine Navy and preceded those made by the Polaris missile firing submarines.
+These deterrent patrols represented the first by the Navy's submarines and preceded those made by the Polaris missile submarines.

 The Regulus firing submarines were relieved by the George Washington-class submarines carrying the Polaris missile system.
 Barbero also earned the distinction of launching the only delivery of missile mail.